-Environment: The Foundation supports efforts that work to ensure drinking water in the United States is clean, affordable and accessible, and is protected and managed as a public necessity.
-It is willing to consider diverse approaches that raise awareness and offer solutions to drinking water concerns, including, but not limited to, policy development, advocacy, organizing, and media activities.
+The Foundation is interested in catalyzing action and is willing to consider diverse approaches that raise awareness and offer solutions to drinking water and energy concerns, including, but not limited to, policy development, advocacy, organizing, and corporate responsibility.

-- Freshwater Media supports media and investigative reporting outlets that raise awareness of drinking water issues through independent reporting, with coverage that focuses on availability, quality and accessibility.
-Stories may be national in scope, but funding is generally targeted to coverage of specific issues in the eastern U.S.
+Additionally, the Foundation will consider support for investigative reporting outlets that raise awareness and provide new information on drinking water and shale gas energy issues.
+Stories may be national in scope, but funding is generally targeted to coverage of issues that are relevant to New York State.

 The Foundation supports nationally-significant efforts to ensure the humane treatment, care and well-being of domestic animals and the protection and conservation of endangered wildlife and wildlife in captivity in the U.S. The program supports innovative, comprehensive, solution-oriented models that lead to systemic change, reduce suffering, and foster a more compassionate society.